Does ESET protect me from Filecoder (CryptoLocker) malware?

 Keep ESET Live Grid enabled

 In some cases, your ESET product with ESET Live Grid enabled may respond faster to new threats than virus signature database update.
+Click here to learn more about ESET Live Grid and make sure it is enabled in your ESET product.

 Minimize the risk of malware attack